hughrun/pocketsnack/README.md

 Each time the `refresh` command runs, it moves everything in `My List` to `Archive` with a particular tag, then randomly selects X number of items with that tag to go back into `My List` so that instead of an overwhelming number of things to be read, you just have the number you can comfortably expect to read per cycle (day, week etc).

-This is a work in progress, but the basic functionality should be working.
+This is a work in progress, but all functions described here should be working.

 ## Getting started

 ### tl;dr

+1. install python 3 and the _requests_ module
-1. copy `settings-example.py` to `settings.py`
+2. copy `settings-example.py` to `settings.py`
-2. create Pocket app and paste consumer key into settings.py
+3. create Pocket app and paste consumer key into settings.py
-3. run `bash install.sh` and follow the prompts
+4. run `bash install.sh` and follow the prompts

 ### Dependencies
 You will need Python 3.x installed and it must be called by `python3`, rather than `python`.
 These instructions, and the install script, assume you are using a Unix-like (Linux, BSD, MacOS) operating system.
 Microsoft Windows is not currently supported.

+On MacOS the easiest thing to do is to [install Python 3 using Homebrew](https://docs.brew.sh/Homebrew-and-Python): `brew install python`.

 The following Python modules need to be installed: